GrrrDog/weird_proxies/Nginx.md

 - =: If an equal sign is used, this block will be considered a match if the request URI exactly matches the location given.
 - ~: If a tilde modifier is present, this location will be interpreted as a case-sensitive regular expression match.
 - ~*: If a tilde and asterisk modifier is used, the location block will be interpreted as a case-insensitive regular expression match.
-- ^~: If a carat and tilde modifier is present, and if this block is selected as the best non-regular expression match, regular expression matching will not take place.
+- ^~: If a caret and tilde modifier is present, and if this block is selected as the best non-regular expression match, regular expression matching will not take place.

 https://www.digitalocean.com/community/tutorials/understanding-nginx-server-and-location-block-selection-algorithms